 Erik received his BFA in Visual Communications from Washington University in St. Louis and is an alumnus of the Contemporary Photography program at the ICP in New York.
-He currently holds a leadership position with the Kinship Photography Collective, leading workshops on photography, sequencing, and bookmaking.
-In 2023, he launched Ramble Editions with Kristen Welles Bartley, as a collaborative vision for photobook publishing.
+He is a founding member of the Mall R.A.T.S., a collective of artists and curators transforming unused mall spaces into exhibition spaces.
+He has also led workshops on photography, sequencing, and bookmaking with the Kinship Photography Collective.

 Contact